 Asbestos exposure is a risk factor for bile duct and cancer in people without any other known risk factors.
 Other cancers possibly associated with asbestos exposure include esophageal cancer, gallbladder cancer, kidney cancer and throat cancer.
 Studies on asbestos and these cancers are inconsistent.

-Malignant and benign diseases could potentially develop after one exposure.
+These diseases could potentially develop after a single exposure.
 However, malignant conditions usually result from years of cumulative exposure.
+People with the highest risk have inhaled or ingested large amounts of asbestos for extended periods of time.

 Kevin Hession